 Banking is a service that everyone needs.
 But every where in Canada people are being gouged by financial institutions.
 They charge fees on every transaction.
 Pay day lenders prey on low income and precarious workers by imposing exorbitant interest rates.
 The annualized profits of Canada’s major banks are over $34 billion, yet ATM fees and credit card charges continue to be among the highest in the world.
 Predatory payday lenders like Cash Money charge an annual percentage rate (APR) of interest that ranges from 400 to 600 per cent.
+This just goes to show that if you’re going to get a payday loan, you need to do lots of research and find a lender that won’t increase the rates this much.
+If you feel like getting a loan is your only option then make sure you’re in the best possible position to get a low interest rate.
+If you have a good credit score, you’ll have to pay less back to the lenders so be sure to look into easy credit cards to get with no credit so you can build your credit score.
+You don’t want to make your financial situation worse by getting a bad loan.
 Many Canadians living in rural areas, northerners and Indigenous people don’t have access to branch banking services.
 These inequities in the current system can be addressed by developing a postal banking service that would guarantee universal access, low fees, and profits that go back into the public treasury.

 The Canadian Union of Postal Workers, as part of its 21st Century vision of Delivering Community Power, showed how a federally chartered postal bank could meet the needs of Canadians for a universal and affordable banking service that utilizes the retail assets of the Canadian postal service.